 All of this of course, was accompanied by continuous libations of wine, whiskey, and of course, gin.
 It was all very, very lovely.

 After dinner, we continued our discussions with just about everyone in a Royal Navy uniform.
 We were like celebrities.
 My glass was much like the professor in “The Bishop’s Wife” when Cary Grant, the angel kept magically filling the writing professor’s glass.

-Just before midnight, i was looking at Mike and Pete, thinking it was about time to say our thanks and give our hosts Christmas wishes, catch the elevator, and walk back to the ship, berthed between the HMS Tamar and the U.S.Fleet Exchange.
+Just before midnight, i was looking at Mike, thinking it was about time to say our thanks and give our hosts Christmas wishes, catch the elevator, and walk back to the ship, berthed between the HMS Tamar and the U.S.Fleet Exchange.
 But the group of about six junior officers insisted we attend midnight mass with them.
 If anything, this contingent about half men and women officers, had consumed a lot more beverage than any of us.
 Regardless, we agreed.
 Then they exited the main wardroom and started walking up the stairs. i was surprised there was another floor and asked where we were going.

 “To the chapel,” they informed me.

 i would like to say we filed in quietly with decorum. i think Mike and i mustered the strength to approach some semblance of decorum.
 But it was a pretty raucous bunch who found seats in two rows toward the back of the small chapel that held about 150 people, if that.
 Our group was laughing and continuing to have fun until just before the service.
 Then, one of the female officers behind us, tapped me on the shoulder.

 She pleaded with whispers for us to help them out.
 One of the male junior officers had hidden a fifth of gin and brought it into the chapel.
 He was also blown out of his mind and close to passing out.
 The young female officer asked me to take the gin and hide it through the service.
 She explained if the senior officers caught him our any of the English in our group with the booze, they could be booted out of the service, not the mass, the British Naval service.